Everyday Trials

 counterparts.

-In the same vein, whenever an individual happens to catch my eye on a romantic
+In the same vein, whenever an individual catches my eye on a romantic level, I am often rejected, and not for typical reasons.
+The

 most common sense I get is, “you’re a great guy, but I can’t date you because